-In addition to maintaining your pet's health, keeping them comfortable is also important.
-Painful joints can not only limit your pet's mobility, but shorten their life as well.
-We can help by providing a customized pain management plan that safely and effectively relieves discomfort and improves quality of life.
+In addition to maintaining your pet’s health, keeping them comfortable is also important.
+Painful joints can not only limit your pet’s mobility but shorten their life as well.
+We can help by providing a customized pain management plan that safely and effectively relieves discomfort and improves the quality of life.

 Whether your dog or cat has been unruly since day one or seems to have changed personalities overnight, we can help you resolve their issues.
 It’s important to keep in mind that your pet isn’t behaving badly to drive you nuts.
 There is always a cause, be it health-related or due to a stressful home environment.

 Examining your pet is imperative, as it can point us to possible underlying health issues.
 Discussing your pet’s daily habits and behaviors at home can also shed light on the problem.
 With time, patience, and the appropriate plan, we can help owners with a variety of pet behavioral issues:

 - Cognitive dysfunction

 - Inappropriate urination/defecation

 - Thunderstorm anxiety

 - Urine marking/spraying

 Simply put, a healthy, balanced diet is essential for your pet.
 Every dog and cat is different and will need a diet that suits all of their specific needs.
 Your veterinarian will always be willing to speak with you about nutritional concerns and offer recommendations.
 They should be your primary source of information regarding all things related to diet.